defold/doc/docs/en/manuals/message-passing.md

   Again, notice the lack of initial "/".
 By using a relative id, the sender and receiver will be able to communicate wherever they live in the collection hierarchies, which is vital when building objects and object hierarchies that are instanced multiple times or dynamically spawned.

 Message 3
-: An `update_minimap` message is sent from the "enemy" game object to the "gui" script in the "interface" game object.
+: A `update_minimap` message is sent from the "enemy" game object to the "gui" script in the "interface" game object.

   ```lua
   -- Send "update_minimap" from the script component in "enemy" to the GUI script in "interface".